nbharathik/bibimbap/README.md

 # BIM-CLI: Connect BIM tools to LLMs

-A flexible, extensible command-line interface for working with Claude and Model Context Protocol (MCP) servers.
+A command-line interface for working with Claude and Model Context Protocol (MCP) servers.

-## Features

-- Easy to Use: Start with `python bim-cli.py`
-- Flexible Configuration: All MCP servers are managed in a single JSON config file
-- Hot-Pluggable MCP Integration: Add or remove MCP servers at runtime, or load all from a directory
-- Interactive Shell: Tab-completion for commands and server names using prompt_toolkit
-- Clear Error Messages: See full command and environment if a server fails to start
-- Server Status: Check if each MCP server is enabled, running, or failed
-- Multiple Agent Types: Tool Calling and React agents
-- Colorful, Human-Friendly CLI Output

 ## Quick Start